persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-04-05-asp-net-8-signup-email-azure-api.md

 ---

-.NET 8 Web API at Azure with C# using Entity Framework Core + MS SQL + Angular 14 Client at GH Pages serving as a Membership System + Unit Testing
+.NET 8 Web API at Azure with C# using Entity Framework Core + MS SQL - Angular 14 Client at GH Pages serving as a Membership System

 Unit Testing:
 <ul>